AustEcon/bitsv/README.rst

             rpcpassword='password',
             network='regtest')

-note: wallet features of the node software will soon be deprecated.
-However, possible use cases may include
+Possible use cases may include:

     - Rapid transaction broadcasting ~ 200tx/sec):
     - Regtesting of app in AzurePipelines or Travis CI for example.